 - attachment – grasping, clinging, striving to perpetuate

 - aversion – avoiding, pushing away, striving to be rid of

 Fortunately, afflictive emotions can be a useful part of our practice if we can be aware of and open to them.
 Practicing mindfulness gives us the space to recognize when emotions are arising in any given moment.
 It allows us to accept them non-judgmentally so that we can investigate them with a sense of gentle curiosity.
 It also helps us to cultivate single-pointed concentration, anchoring the mind and enabling sustained focus for awakening insight.
-The antidotes to afflictive emotions will be explored further in another series of posts.

 An unreflecting mind is a poor roof.